Special Purpose Entity Definition

 Important Points to be Noted

-- The SPE can be formed by the parent company through the way of trusts, corporations, limited partnerships, limited liability corporations, etc.
+- The SPE can be formed by the parent company through the way of trusts, corporations, limited partnership, limited liability corporations, etc.

 - The documentation of the equity, assets, and liabilities are done by the Special-purpose entity (SPE) on a balance sheet of its own rather than the balance sheet of the parent company as the equity or debt.